Salomon X Ultra 4 Mid GTX

 How to Choose a Backpacking Tent

 Tents are one of the most exciting pieces of your backpacking kit—it’s your home away from home in the backcountry—but selecting the right one requires a healthy amount of research and thought.
-Designs...
+Designs in this category vary widely, from budget...

 Best Backpacking Sleeping Bags of 2024

-Cozying into your sleeping bag at the end of a long day on the trail is one of the simple pleasures of backpacking.
-Today’s backpacking sleeping bags offer not only exceptional warmth for their weight...
+Cozying into your sleeping bag at the end of a long day on the trail is one of the great pleasures of backpacking.
+And today’s bags offer exceptional warmth for the weight along with a range of technologies that help them stay dry and perform in a...

 Salomon Hiking Footwear: How to Choose